NCIOCPL/r4r-content/resources/resource33.md

     - doc: cbiit
 pocs: []
 ---
-UCSC Xena securely analyzes and visualizes your private functional genomics data set in the context of public and shared genomic/phenotypic data sets such as TCGA, ICGC, TARGET, GTEx, and GA4GH (TOIL).
+UCSC Xena securely analyzes and visualizes private functional genomics datasets in the context of public and shared genomic/phenotypic datasets, such as The Cancer Genome Atlas (TCGA), International Cancer Genome Consortium (ICGC), Therapeutically Applicable Research to Generate Effective Treatments (TARGET), Genotype-Tissue Expression (GTEx), and TOIL (Scalable and Efficient Workflow Engine).